dimaMachina/graphql-eslint/website/src/pages/rules/require-field-of-type-query-in-mutation-result.md

 ---
 description:
-  "Allow the client in one round-trip not only to call mutation but also to get a wagon of data to update their application.\n> Currently, no errors are reported for result type `union`, `interface` and `scalar`."
+  'Allow the client in one round-trip not only to call mutation but also to get a wagon of data to update their application.'
 ---

 # `require-field-of-type-query-in-mutation-result`